torvalds/linux/Documentation/driver-api/media/cec-core.rst

 	int (*adap_monitor_all_enable)(struct cec_adapter *adap, bool enable);

-If enabled, then the adapter should be put in a mode to also monitor messages that not for us.
+If enabled, then the adapter should be put in a mode to also monitor messages that are not for us.
 Not all hardware supports this and this function is only called if the CEC_CAP_MONITOR_ALL capability is set.
 This callback is optional (some hardware may always be in 'monitor all' mode).